Are you stuck in the mindset that a regular email campaign is just too hard and business owners don’t read it anyway?

 Effective and Professional Campaign Management

-Of course, you will have the all-important opt-in’s and unsubscribe buttons in your processes and you will have learned about the General Data Protection Regulation guidance for Australian businesses so you can manage your email campaign effectively.
+Of course, you will have the all-important opt-ins and unsubscribe buttons in your processes.
+You will have learned about the General Data Protection Regulation guidance for Australian businesses so you can manage your email campaign effectively.

-Today could be the day for you to further support your customers and open up new ideas for discussion on your social media pages.
+Today could be the day to further support your customers and open up new ideas for discussion on your social media pages.

 You can use your newsletter content to inform, educate and entertain your customers.
 What messages do you want to get across?
 What do you want to learn from your customers?
 What will you learn that you didn’t know before?